Help Retire Lonely Orca Lolita and Others Like Her to a Seaside Sanctuary

 trapped at Marineland Antibes in France, where at least 20 orcas have died,

-including two just last year – among them, a 19-year-old named Valentin, who
+including two just two years ago – among them, a 19-year-old named Valentin, who

 by severe flooding along with many other animals.